Health effects of tobacco: Usage

 Though tobacco may be consumed by either smoking or other smokeless methods such as chewing, the World Health Organization (WHO) only collects data on smoked tobacco.
 Smoking has therefore been studied more extensively than any other form of tobacco consumption.

 In 2000, smoking was practiced by 1.22 billion people, predicted to rise to 1.45 billion people in 2010 and 1.5 to 1.9 billion by 2025.
 If prevalence had decreased by 2% a year since 2000 this figure would have been 1.3 billion in 2010 and 2025.
 Despite dropping by 0.4 percent from 2009 to 2010, the United States still reports an average of 17.9 percent usage.

 As of 2002, about twenty percent of young teens (13–15) smoked worldwide, with 80,000 to 100,000 children taking up the addiction every day, roughly half of whom live in Asia.
 Half of those who begin smoking in adolescent years are projected to go on to smoke for 15 to 20 years.

-Teens are more likely to use e-cigarettes than cigarettes.
-About 31% of teenagers who use e-cigs started smoking within six months, compared to 8% of non-smokers.
-Manufacturers do not have to report what is in e-cigs, and most teens either say e-cigs contain only flavoring, or that they do not know what they contain.
+Teenagers are more likely to use e-cigarettes than cigarettes.
+About 31% of teenagers who use e-cigarettes started smoking within six months, compared to 8% of non-smokers.
+Manufacturers do not have to report what is in e-cigarettes, and most teenagers either say e-cigarettes contain only flavoring, or that they do not know what they contain.

 The WHO states that "Much of the disease burden and premature mortality attributable to tobacco use disproportionately affect the poor".
 Of the 1.22 billion smokers, 1 billion live in developing or transitional nations.
 Rates of smoking have leveled off or declined in the developed world.
-In the developing world, however, tobacco consumption was rising by 3.4% per year as of 2002.
+In the developing world, however, smoking rates were rising by 3.4% per year as of 2002.

-The WHO in 2004 projected 58.8 million deaths to occur globally, from which 5.4 million are tobacco-attributed, and 4.9 million as of 2007.
+The WHO in 2004 projected 58.8 million deaths to occur globally, from which 5.4 million are smoking-attributed, and 4.9 million as of 2007.
 As of 2002, 70% of the deaths are in developing countries.